patrickpoon9988/java_helper/README.md

 In shrot, this app aims to allow students to finish their recording exercise, and then upload to the server so that teachers could assess how students perform.

+It is still in progress.
+Some of the details havent not yet finished.